COPY THE GREATS CORRECTLY

 THE 5 BILLION DOLLAR RECIPE

 There is a well-known quote that says, "Success leaves clues."
 A very interesting Hollywood example of this is Will Smith's rise to acting success.
-The uber-successful actor didn't move west from Philly and randomly toss darts in the dark hoping to hit the blockbuster bullseye.
+The uber-successful actor didn't move west from Philly and randomly tossed darts in the dark, hoping to hit the blockbuster bullseye.
 Before Smith made the move from hip-hop to Hollywood, he and his manager dissected the highest-grossing films of all time in search of commonalities.
 Here's what Smith said, "I said to [manager James Lassiter], 'I want to be the biggest movie star in the world.'
 And he said, 'Okay.
 Well, let's figure out what that means.'
 And he went and got the top 10 movies of all time, the list of the top 10 films of all time at the box office — top 10 box office successes...
 What we found is at the center, there were always special effects...there were creatures, and there was always a love story.
 So we started looking for movies that had special effects, creatures, and a love story."

 Will Smith intelligently implemented the commonalities of the all-time greats, and coupled with a lot of hard work, he has now acted in 26 movies that have combined for adjusted gross revenue of over five billion dollars.
-Most importantly, Smith has made dozens of movies that people around the world have really enjoyed watching.
+Most importantly, Smith has made dozens of films that people around the world have really enjoyed watching.

 SUCCESS LEAVES CLUES